dominikmuellr/todedo-app/README.md

 - [ ] Create recurring tasks feature
 - [ ] Add mobile responsive design improvements
 - [ ] ...much more

+## About This Project

+This project is entirely developed and maintained by me, dominikmuellr.

+While GitHub may list other contributors due to forks or code reuse, all original work and commits are mine.